 A/B Testing vs. Split Testing

-Often, A/B testing is referred to as split testing, but there is a difference.
-A/B testing tests the difference between one element on one online marketing asset and another.
+Often, A/B testing is referred to as split testing, but there is a difference between the two.
+A/B testing compares two versions of an online marketing asset.
 However, split testing refers to comparing two entirely different assets.
 For instance, you can test two completely different web page versions.

-It would help if you used A/B testing as often as possible.
-It allows you to identify the cause of something based on facts.
-You must also do website audits to see how your site is currently performing.
+You should use A/B testing as often as possible.
+It helps you identify causes based on facts.
+You should also do website audits to see how your site is currently performing.

 Setting Up A/B Tests

 1. Choose which asset you want to test.
 Note that you will have analytics and reporting tools to help make decisions for most online assets.
-You can also use a heat map for your motorcycle website, which shows visitors’ interaction with pages.
+You can also use a heat map on your website to show visitors’ interaction with pages.

-With these tools, you can, for instance, see product pages that have low conversion rates and where visitors are clicking or exiting your site.
-Because you have the data from the tools, you can prioritize which assets to use in the A/B test.
+With these tools, you can see product pages with low conversion rates and where visitors are clicking or leaving your site.
+Use this data to prioritize which assets to use in the A/B test.

 2. Set your goals – For example, your goal could be to increase your website’s conversion rate or engagement rate for social media ads.
-Another example is that your goal could be to get more clicks from your newsletter.
+Another example is to get more clicks from your newsletter.

-3. Create a new version – If you have your control asset, you can create your challenger version with one element changed.
-If you don’t have a control asset, you must make your control and challenger versions.
+3. Create a new version – If you have a control asset, create your challenger version with one changed element.
+If you don’t have a control asset, create both your control and challenger versions.

-4. Run your A/B test – Ensure each group gets equal and randomized traffic long enough for the per-determined metrics.
+4. Run your A/B test – Ensure each group gets equal and randomized traffic long enough for the predetermined metrics.

 5. Evaluate the results